Carrie teaches vinyasa and power yoga in studios Bristol.

-Carrie likes to explore fun ways to move the body, balancing challenging asanas with the calm and stillness of meditation.
+Carrie likes to explore fun ways to move the body, balancing challenging asanas (postures) with the calm and stillness of meditation.
 A keen acro yogi as well as yoga teacher, her classes are dynamic and playful.
-Expect a variety of styles, from fast flows, strength building arm balances and inversions, to slow, restorative postures.
+Expect a variety of styles, from fast flows, strength building arm balances and inversions, to slow, restorative postures towards the end of the class.
 Always ending in a long relaxing savasana.

 Carrie completed her 200 hour Yoga Alliance training in vinyasa yoga at Frog Lotus Yoga in Spain and 200 hours in hatha at the Bristol School of Yoga.